eaton/angrylittletree/blog/_posts/2014-01-27-while-issue.md

     while ($issue) {
       print "$issue is immoral and wrong!";
-      print "$issue is just how people are, sorry it hurts you!";
+      print "$issue is just how people are.
+Too bad if it hurts you.";
       print "OK, I'll work to change peoples' minds.";
-      print "This sucks, people dislike me for being $issue now!";
+      print "This sucks, people hate me for supporting $issue now!";
     }

-Has anyone else been able to reproduce this issue?
+Has anyone else been able to reproduce this?
 Anyone know which subsystem I should log it against?